AKVorrat/platformregulation-text/text.md

 > Wikipedia: [Ladungsfähige Adresse](https://de.wikipedia.org/wiki/Ladungsf%C3%A4hige_Anschrift) and [registered office](https://en.wikipedia.org/wiki/Registered_office)

 ## `MUST NOT` Real Name Policy
-In order to foster effective law enforcement all account holders on social media platforms should NOT be obliged to register with their real identity with social media platforms.
-The platform is NOT obliged to hand over the identitiy information for the account of any posting after having received a request from a law enforcement agency or a private individual that is pursuing defamatory cases or copyright claims.
+For many marginalised groups anonymity is a pre-condition for the excise of the right to freedom of speech.
+Therefore, the idea to foster effective law enforcement by obliging all account holders on social media platforms to register with their real identity would lead to a chilling effect.

 > [Arguments against a real name policy proposal in Austria](https://en.epicenter.works/content/austria-new-responsibility-law-will-lead-to-self-censorship)
 > [Alternatives to real name policies](https://edri.org/fighting-online-hatespeech-an-alternative-to-mandatory-real-names/)